Montana Diminished Value Claims

 Restatement (Second) of Torts § 928 – Harm to Chattels

-The Restatement provides that when personal property is damaged but not destroyed, damages include compensation for the difference between the value of the property before the harm and its value after the harm.
-In appropriate cases, damages may also include the reasonable cost of repair, with an allowance for any remaining loss in value after repairs are completed.
+This governing principle holds that when personal property is damaged but not destroyed, damages include the difference between the property's value before the harm and its value afterward.
+Where appropriate, damages may also include the reasonable cost of repair, with an allowance for whatever loss in value remains once repairs are finished.

 Below are answers to common questions about Montana diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-There is no mandated formula.
-Market comparison analysis of similar vehicles is commonly used to determine measurable resale impact.
+There's no mandated formula in Montana.
+A market comparison of similar vehicles is the standard method for showing measurable resale impact.

 Still have a question?